What is load cell sensitivity?

 Rearranging, we can solve for L:

-Note: The units for the known load and total rated capacity should match and thus cancel out.
+The units for the known load and total rated capacity should match and thus cancel out.

 Does load cell excitation voltage matter?

 Yes, to a degree.
 Larger signals are easier to measure and digitize.
 Additionally, assuming the noise is constant, the ratio of signal to noise (SNR) increases.
-This is also good from a data quality standpoint.
+This is good from a data quality standpoint.

-However, high excitation voltage has drawbacks.
+However, a high excitation voltage has drawbacks.
 Higher voltages through the resistive strain gauges (which comprise the Wheatstone bridge) will cause more current to flow and heat the strain gauges.
 The cell body acts as a heat sink to keep the gauges cool.
 If the maximum rated excitation voltage is exceeded, the heating will cause signal perturbation or gauge failure.
 Additionally, in battery operated devices, high excitation voltage (and thus, current) will cause the battery to be depleted much faster than lower excitation voltages through the circuit.